 - Get tickets in advance: You can request tickets from members of the Lords, who each have a small allocation.
 Find out how to contact a member.

-The House of Lords has several select committees which usually meet at least once every sitting week and look at specific issues.
-Everyone is welcome to attend evidence sessions on a first come first served basis.
+The House of Lords has select committees which look at long-term, cross-cutting issues.
+Everyone is welcome to attend evidence sessions on a first-come, first-served basis.

 Visitors should arrive one hour before the session begins and wait at the Cromwell Green visitor entrance.

-- Member tours: These are free and on weekdays.
+- Inside UK Parliament tours: These are free and take place on weekdays.
 You can book in advance by contacting a member of the Lords.
 Available to UK residents only.

-The public are also welcome to visit the Parliamentary Archives for research purposes.
-The archives, which date back to 1497, are housed over 12 floors in the House of Lords' Victoria Tower.
+The public are also welcome to make an appointment to visit the Parliamentary Archives for research purposes.
+The archives date back to 1497 and are housed over 12 floors in the House of Lords' Victoria Tower.

 - Contact the Parliamentary Archives to arrange a visit.